ku-sldg/haskell-am/README.md

 ### `make run`
 ---

 `make run` executes the following command:  `cd copland-interp ; stack exec -- copland-app-exe -w -a`.
-This runs the Appraiser Client with the `-w` and `-a` options.  `stack exec` is the Haskell Stack command for running executables managed by one of its projects.  `copland-app-exe` is the name we associated with the the Appraiser Client executable in the stack project cabal file(`copland-interp/copland-interp.cabal`).
-The `cd copland-interp` is necessary because we must be within the stack project directory(`copland-interp/`) to run `stack exec`.
+This runs the Appraiser Client with the `-w` and `-a` options.  `stack exec` is the Haskell Stack command for running executables managed by one of its projects.  `copland-app-exe` is the name we associated with the the Appraiser Client executable in the stack project cabal file(`copland-interp/copland-interp.cabal`).  `cd copland-interp` is necessary because we must be within the stack project directory(`copland-interp/`) to run `stack exec`.
 See the Haskell Stack documentation for more details on `stack exec`.

 Note that since we do *not* provide a custom Copland phrase to execute with the `-t FILENAME` option, it instead executes the following hard-coded computation in the AM(Attestation Manager) monad: